Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 \subsection{Location Statistics and Collaboration}

 This section aims to provide some geolocation statistics about the authors as well as the different collaborations and research groups across the world.
 For this section, we use location data obtained from two different methods as outlined in Section \ref{subsec:data_collection}- using the NASA ADS API and from the LaTeX file submitted to the arXiv.
 For this section, we are only interested in the country or region name and not the full affiliation, so we rely heavily on finding country or region names in the LaTeX files to fill in location information.
 As we have done with other methods in this paper, we conduct some random checks and find this LaTeX method to be reliable most of the time, though there are some inconsistencies.
 We emphasise that these inconsistencies are few and far apart and do not influence any overarching trends we find.
 Combining these two methods, we are able to get the country or region information for all authors on 97\% of the papers in our dataset.
-From this, we find that in 2025, the authors who published papers were spread across \textbf{127 different countries and regions}.
-Authors from the \textbf{United States} and \textbf{China} represent \textbf{26\%} and \textbf{11\%} of all authors publishing across the world.
+From this, we find that in 2025, the authors who published papers were spread across 129 different countries and regions.
+Authors from the United States and China represent 26\% and 11\% of all authors publishing across the world.
 The top 15 countries and regions in terms of author affiliation are given in Figure \ref{fig:figure7}.
-Considering only first authors, they are spread across \textbf{105} different countries and regions, with those from the United States and China representing 23\% and 13\% of the whole sample of first authors, respectively.
-The top 15 countries and regions by only the first author are given in Figure \ref{fig:figure8}. \\\\ Next, we analyse some basic collaboration statistics, starting with the most \textbf{pair-wise country or region collaborations}.
-For each paper, we keep count of the number of country or region pairs that appear.
-For example, a paper with the United States, China and the United Kingdom will have three collaboration pairs- the United States and China, the United States and the United Kingdom, and China and the United Kingdom.
-For repeated countries or regions we only consider the number of unique country pairs as this gives us the number of papers where any particular country or region pair collaborated rather than individual author pairings.
-The top 10 country or region collaborations pairs, along with the number of papers with these collaboration pairs, are as follows:
+Considering only first authors, they are spread across 105 different countries and regions, with those from the United States and China representing 23\% and 13\% of the whole sample of first authors, respectively.
+The top 15 countries and regions by only the first author are given in Figure \ref{fig:figure8}.